qmk/qmk_firmware/keyboards/ergodox/keymaps/xyverz/readme.md

 ## Please Note:

-This keymap will probably **not** work with the Infinity ErgoDox.
-It will need **substantial** modification in order to work on the Infinity.
-This is due to the fact that the mappings are based on the matrix positions in the keymap definition in the ez.h file.
-If you want to use this for the infinity, you'll need to figure out where the keys are in the matrix and redo the layout arrays below.
+This keymap has been updated to work with the Infinity ErgoDox.
+To build for the Infinity, simply append `SUBPROJECT=infinity` to the end of your `make` statement.
+This keymap file builds cleanly as is but as of this writing has not been tested on the Infinity ErgoDox.
+YMMV.

 ## About this keymap: